Cooking in the great outdoors: Our guide to choosing the right pot

 Lightweight but heats up too quickly, cools down quickly

-Less homogeneous: risk of local burning
+Less uniform: risk of localized burning

-Very sensitive to corrosion
+Highly susceptible to corrosion

 Too fragile for direct cooking in the embers.

-Expensive and not very suitable for bushcraft
+Expensive and not well-suited for bushcraft

 What size cauldron should I choose?

-- 6 liters:
+- 6 liters :

-Large enough to stir well without overflowing.
+Large enough to stir well, without overflowing.

-Not too heavy, transportable even when bivouacking.
+Not too heavy, transportable even when camping.

 Compatible with small, discreet lights.